-Yayy Stars!
-So, I know The Undoing has been the show on everyone’s lips, the season finale was such a no-shocker no one can seem to stop talking about or truly get over it frankly.
-Well, I’m here to tell you that I’m also a part of The Undoing club, and Yes!
-I love that show.
+The Undoing series has been the show on everyone’s lips, the season finale was such a no-shocker no one can seem to stop talking about or truly get over it.
+Well, My community is also a part of The Undoing club, and we love that show.
 From the impeccable acting to the beautiful scenery, everything has kept me in awe of the show honestly.
-So, Yeah!
-I am going to be reviewing the six-episode series in entirety, Giving you all, The Good, The bad, The Ugly and The Never-forget.
+So, I am going to be reviewing the six-episode series in entirety, Giving you all, The Good, The Bad, The Ugly and The Never-forget.

 The Beginning.
 (Episode 1-2)

 Described by the New-Yorker as empty lifestyle porn, The show starts with a shocker, a young boy running and then finding out something so gruesome, he has to turn away.
 Like David E. Kelley’s other recent show, Big Little Lies, the show is set in a beautiful scenery with luxury buildings around, and even more fancy people splurging on things that don’t matter.